 - Support to set up awareness days in your organisations.

 - Help establishing an online support group through your own networks.

 - We will also help set up women’s support groups in organisations for women to offer peer support groups inhouse.

 - Access to our online Motherwell Membership, which has lots of self help resources that people can download and use, to support their mental health and wellbeing.

 The aim of the hub is to offer support to workforces with their mental health and wellbeing, provided by a local charity that has the expertise to offer this support.

-It will focus on issues, particularly women’s issues, that may not generally be address in a workplace; topics such as :
+It will focus on issues, particularly women’s issues, that may not generally be addressed in a workplace; topics such as :

 - Understanding infant loss